 - ✔️ Perfect For Gluten Free and Keto Baking – A versatile grain-free keto flour you can add to sweet or savory recipes–from gluten free bread, keto bread, gluten free cookies and beyond.
 Substitute 1 cup of wheat flour or 1 cup of all-purpose flour for ¼ cup of Coconut Flour organic + 1 egg (or egg substitute).

-- ✔️ Low-Fat, Fiber-Rich Flour – A naturally rich source of fiber, this organic gluten free flour is also low in both sodium and fat.
+- ✔️ Low-Fat, Source of Fiber Flour – A naturally good source of fiber, this organic gluten free flour is also low in both sodium and fat.
 Whether you’re keto, paleo or somewhere in between, this delicate, silky nut flour is perfect for all your low keto snacks and keto desserts.

 - ✔️ Certified Vegan & Paleo Plant-Based Flour – This organic gluten free flour is certified vegan, keto and paleo, making it a super-useful baking and cooking ingredient for a variety of different eating habits and dietary lifestyles.
 Use it for all your coconut flour keto recipes.